Dependent Care FSA

 Why enroll in a Dependent Care FSA?

-- Save an average of 30 percent on dependent care services
+- Save up to 30 percent on dependent care services

 - Reduce your overall tax burden - funds are withdrawn from your paycheck for deposit into your account before taxes are deducted